discordx-ts/discordx/docs/docs/decorators/commands/slashgroup.md

 @SlashGroup({ name: "testing" })
 @SlashGroup({ name: "maths", root: "testing" }) export abstract class Group {
+  // `@SlashGroup` does not apply to `@Slash` self, you need to assign it manually for each slash command.

   @Slash("add")
   @SlashGroup({ name: "maths", root: "testing" }) add(